 This figure is a measure of the percentage of long-term stay residents who were administered antipsychotic drugs.
 Increased usage of these drugs may mean a facility is using these drugs to control patient behavior in situations where such medications are not medically indicated.
 However, some facilities may need to rely on these medications due to having more residents with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents prescribed antianxiety drugs.
-Antianxiety drugs are prescribed to patients suffering from depression or anxiety.
+This indicates the percentage of patients prescribed antianxiety medications.
+Antianxiety medications are given to residents suffering from depression and anxiety.

 Managing Depression Among Residents

 In Grace Living Center-Tahlequah University Northwest, 3.91% of Patients

 This is the percentage of residents exhibiting symptoms of depression.

 Appropriate Vaccine Usage